Looking to save money when growing a garden? These ideas will help you start a garden on a budget and reduce your gardening start-up costs.

 To Start Seeds Cheaply

 So if you do decide to start seeds, I recommend using Jiffy pellets.
-They are my very favorite.
+They are my very favorite way to start seeds as they don’t typically make a huge mess.
 (Look for them at your local Walmart or home improvement store to get the best price.)

 However, if you don’t have them or don’t want to purchase them, you can use paper cups you may have laying around the house.
 Be sure to punch holes in the bottom for drainage.